Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 The Viewing Experience

 The app experience carries on to the viewing experience.
 Users typically spend the majority of their time in the app watching the live feed or recorded videos, so a reliable security camera must deliver a satisfactory viewing experience.
-I’ve divided this part into three areas: (1) watching live videos, (2) daytime video quality, and (3) nighttime video quality.
+We’ve divided this part into three areas: (1) watching live videos, (2) daytime video quality, and (3) nighttime video quality.